-This application developed a new method for the determination of fluoride in oral rinse products using carbonate/bicarbonate eluent.
-The method demonstrates excellent accuracy and precision for fluoride in commercially available oral rinse samples and, therefore, can be used as a quality control method by oral rinse manufacturers.
+This application modified the existing USP method for determining fluoride in oral rinse products with a modern, high-performance anion-exchange column optimized for using carbonate-based eluents, as suggested by the USP.
+The method demonstrates excellent accuracy and precision for fluoride in commercially available oral rinse sample, and, therefore, can be used as a quality control method by oral rinse manufacturers.